sccn/labstreaminglayer/docs/dev/app_build.rst

 - Use ``-DLSL_UNIXFOLDERS=0`` on MacOS if your application is not bundled with its dylib.

-- On Windows, to build a more universal executable
+- On Windows, to build a more universal executable:
-   - :samp: `-T v142,host=x86`
+   - :samp:`-T v142,host=x86`

 - Please check the application's README and/or BUILD document for more options.